GeorgeWilliamStrong/sync-drive/README.md

 chmod +x sync.sh
 ```

+Note that if you are using `bashrc`, you will need to replace `.zshrc` with `.bashrc` in the above snippet.

 ### 5. Setup the Cron Job

 Schedule the synchronization script to run at regular intervals.
 For example, to run the script every minute: